whitfin/expansion-js/README.md

 ## Usage ##

 ExpansionJS provides two simple utility methods, to create and remove Object prototypes.
 These functions are just an alternate way to prototype with a slightly nicer format (in my opinion).
+This project is still undergoing development, so methods and signatures are subject to change (although most won't).

 ### expand.add(Object, key, value[, properties]) ###